XRAG: eXamining the Core -- Benchmarking Foundational Components in Advanced Retrieval-Augmented Generation: Introduction

 \section{Introduction}

 Retrieval-Augmented Generation (RAG)~\cite{JiangXGSLDYCN23,abs-2002-08909,abs-2312-10997,BorgeaudMHCRM0L22,AsaiWWSH24,singh2025agenticretrievalaugmentedgenerationsurvey,abs-2501-00309,mao2025privacy} represents a pivotal strategy in Q\&A tasks, demonstrating enhanced performance by delivering more informative and accurate answers compared to relying solely on large language models (LLMs).
-The efficacy of basic RAG systems~\cite{du2024stackingtransformerscloserlook, lu2024turboragacceleratingretrievalaugmentedgeneration} is contingent upon the seamless operation of four core components: pre-retrieval, retrieval, post-retrieval, and generation.
+The efficacy of basic RAG systems~\cite{du2024stackingtransformerscloserlook, lu2024turboragacceleratingretrievalaugmentedgeneration} is contingent depends on the seamless operation of four core components: pre-retrieval, retrieval, post-retrieval, and generation.
 The pre-retrieval stage indexes the corpus and reforms queries for efficient retrieval.
 The retrieval stage focuses on identifying and extracting documents relevant to a given query.
 The post-retrieval stage refines, summarizes, or compacts information to ensure contextual clarity.
 Finally, the generation stage employs the LLM to produce responses.
-These sequential stages critically influence output quality, highlighting the RAG framework's interdependence.
-Advanced RAG modules (e.g., reranker, refiner) offer sophisticated algorithms for tailored search solutions, surpassing standardized methodologies.
+In naive RAG systems, these stages are executed in a sequential manner.
+However, when dealing with complex retrieval scenarios, naive RAG often suffers from inefficiency and incomplete retrieval.
+Therefore, advanced RAG systems have optimized the retrieval process instead of sequential.
+Five RAG processes are as follows: sequential, conditional, iterative, parallel, and hybrid.
+These stages and processes critically influence output quality, highlighting the RAG framework's interdependence.